LukeOkane99/Movie_Rating_Aggregator/README.md

 The backend is written in Python, using Flask as the web framework.
 The frontend is a combination of HTML, CSS and some javascript scripts in the Jinja 2 web templating engine

-The scraping was achieved with the use of python's request library and Beautiful Soup
+The scraping was achieved with the use of Python's request library and Beautiful Soup

 ![image](https://user-images.githubusercontent.com/72694473/110492023-b6f24c80-80e9-11eb-90ee-a2fd1a3cc36e.png)